sprout-uci/APEX/README.md

         Note: Latest Build tested using msp430-gcc (GCC) 4.6.3 2012-03-01

-To test VAPE with a different application you will need to repeat these steps to generate the new "pmem.mem" file and re-run synthesis.
+To test APEX with a different application you will need to repeat these steps to generate the new "pmem.mem" file and re-run synthesis.

-## Creating a VAPE project on Vivado and Running Synthesis
+## Creating an APEX project on Vivado and Running Synthesis

-This is an example of how to synthesize and prototype VAPE using Basys3 FPGA and XILINX Vivado v2019.2 (64-bit) IDE for Linux
+This is an example of how to synthesize and prototype APEX using Basys3 FPGA and XILINX Vivado v2019.2 (64-bit) IDE for Linux

 - Vivado IDE is available to download at: https://www.xilinx.com/support/download.html

 - Basys3 Reference/Documentation is available at: https://reference.digilentinc.com/basys3/refmanual

-#### Creating a Vivado Project for VAPE
+#### Creating a Vivado Project for APEX

 1 - Clone this repository;

-2 - Follow the steps in [Building VAPE Software](#building-VAPE-software) to generate .mem files for the application of your choice.
+2 - Follow the steps in [Building APEX Software](#building-APEX-software) to generate .mem files for the application of your choice.

 2- Start Vivado.
 On the upper left select: File -> New Project